Home » Cryptocurrency Trading Guide

 Cryptocurrency gives you the fiscal power to enjoy your own money and manage yourself without interference from third parties like governments or central authorities.
 Nothing has access to your finances except you alone.

-Blockchains, which are organisational technologies for preserving the integrity of transactional data, are an essential element of numerous cryptocurrencies.
+Blockchains, which are organizational technologies for preserving the integrity of transactional data, are an essential element of numerous cryptocurrencies.

 Cryptocurrencies are digital money established on a network connected across distant computers.
-The decentralised nature of these means that there’s less control from centralised authorities or the government.
+The decentralized nature of crypto assets means that centralized authorities or the government have little control over this market.

 The word “cryptocurrency” is derived from the process of encryption which is used to protect the network.